AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 * Registering/Unregistering dApps in the dApp Staking Protocol
     * Registration requires a 2/3 majority
     * Unregistration requires a 4/5 majority
-* Managing dApp Staking on behalf of the Community Treasury (UCG)
+* Managing dApp Staking on behalf of the Community Treasury (SSP)
     * Requires a 2/3 majority
 * Approving or Rejecting Treasury Spending Proposals
     * Requires a 2/3 majority